-La Orotava is a town founded in the 16th century and is e craft centre of Tenerife.
+La Orotava is a town founded in the 16th century and is the craft centre of Tenerife.
 The town is located in the Orotava valley overlooking the Atlantic Ocean and the coastal town of Puerto de la Cruz.
 The town has some of the best preserved historical architecture in the Canary Islands, with fine examples of Spanish colonial buildings dating back to the 16th century.
 La Orotava’s importance grew when wealthy families from La Laguna moved to the area and built mansions and churches in the 18th century.
+There are many historic places to see in La Orotava.

 Getting to La Orotava is easy, just catch a bus.
 From the bus station at La Orotava follow the signs to the old town.